-Illinois Tech's libraries include Paul V. Galvin Library (Mies Campus); the Center for the Study of Ethics in the Professions (Mies Campus); the Graham Resource Center (Mies Campus); the Chicago-Kent College of Law Library (Conviser Law Center); the Institute for Food Safety and Health Library (Moffett Campus); and University Archives and Special Collections (UASC) (Mies Campus).
+Illinois Tech's libraries include Paul V. Galvin Library (Mies Campus); the Center for the Study of Ethics in the Professions (Mies Campus); the Graham Resource Center (Mies Campus); the Chicago-Kent College of Law Library (Conviser Law Center); and University Archives and Special Collections (UASC) (Mies Campus).

-Paul V. Galvin Library - 312.567.6847 / (Mies Campus) - https://library.iit.edu/ interviews or video conferences.
+Paul V. Galvin Library - 312.567.6847 / (Mies Campus) - https://library.iit.edu/

+As Illinois Tech's central library, Paul V. Galvin Library combines digital access with traditional library services.
+Galvin Library provides welcoming, student-oriented spaces that accommodate both individual and collaborative learning including reservable group study rooms and spaces for students participating in interviews or video conferences.
 In addition to 3-D printing, Galvin Library facilitates the use of an electronic cutter and button makers for student and student group use.
 In addition, laptops, Wi-Fi hotspots, and calculators are available for check-out.
 Galvin Library's extensive collections of print materials are enhanced by virtual services that are provided 24 hours per day allowing seamless access to online databases as well as thousands of full text e-journals and e-books.
 Galvin Library also facilitates access to I-Share, a statewide resource sharing system of more than 90 academic libraries, and provides web-based delivery of materials via interlibrary loan.
 Galvin Library also manages an institutional repository, open to all Illinois Tech students.
 Librarians have expertise to support a broad range of subjects and majors and are available for online or inperson assistance.
 Students can make research appointments for one-on-one research help with a librarian who specializes in their area of study.